Bastimentos Island: Tourism

 There is a Canopy Zipline Tour on the island at the Red Frog Beach Resort and a cave tour up salt creek on the island.
-There are a handful of places to stay on Bastimentos: Red Frog Beach Island Resort, Palmar Tent Lodge, Tranquilo Bay, Al Natural Resort, Bocas Bound Hostel, Bubba's House, Casa Cayuco, Eclypse de Mar to name a few.
+There are now many places to stay on Isla Bastimentos.
 Idyllic beaches, panoramic views of Caribbean coast lined with rainforest and the relaxing atmosphere are just some of the attractions of this fabulous island.
 There are numerous trails across the island, through lush rainforest that provide a taste of nature in its purest form.